 What are the benefits of a Self-Directed IRA?

-In addition to the numerous IRA benefits (tax-free profits, possible tax deductions, asset protection through beneficiaries, and estate planning), you are able to invest in investments that you know and understand, which - through the power of compounding interest - will create lasting wealth for you and your family.
+In addition to the numerous IRA benefits (tax-free/deferred profits, possible tax deductions, asset protection through beneficiaries, and estate planning), you are able to invest in investments that you know and understand, which - through the power of compounding interest - will create lasting wealth for you and your family.

 Why haven’t I heard of a self-directed IRA before?